truenas/middleware/docs/userguide/freenas_storage.rst

     provided should you need to cancel a scrub.
 If you do cancel a scrub, the next scrub will start over from the beginning, not where the cancelled scrub left off.

-#.  **Edit ZFS Options:** allows you to edit the volume's compression level, atime setting, dataset quota, and reserved space for quota.
-If compression is
-    newly enabled on a volume or dataset that already contains data, existing files will not be compressed until they are modified as compression is only applied when a file is written.

-#.  **Create ZFS Dataset:** allows you to create a dataset.

-#.  **Create zvol:** allows you to create a zvol to use as an iSCSI device extent.

-#.  **Change Permissions:** allows you to edit the volume's user, group, mode, permission type, and to enable recursive permissions on the volume's
-    subdirectories.

-#.  **Create Snapshot:** allows you to configure the snapshot's name and whether or not it is recursive before manually creating a one-time snapshot.
-If you
-    wish to schedule the regular creation of snapshots, instead use :ref:`Periodic Snapshot Tasks`.

 #.  **Volume Status:** as seen in the example in Figure 8.1h, this screen shows the device name and status of each disk in the ZFS pool as well as any read,
     write, or checksum errors.
 It also indicates the status of the latest ZFS scrub.
 If you click the entry for a device, buttons will appear to edit the device's options (shown in Figure 8.1i), offline the device, or replace the device (as described in :ref:`Replacing a Failed Drive`).

 #.  **Upgrade:** used to upgrade the ZFS version, as described in :ref:`Upgrading a ZFS Pool`.

 **Figure 8.1g: Detaching or Deleting a Volume**